darkobits/saffron/README.md

 **Required:** No<br>
 **Default:** `true`

 Whether to configure Yargs to use strict mode.
-In strict mode, any additional options passed via the CLI or found in a configuration file will cause Yargs to exit the program.
-This is generally a good idea because it helps catch typos.
+In strict mode, any additional options passed via the CLI or found in a configuration file will cause Yargs to exit the program and report an error.
+This is generally a good idea because it helps catch typos from user input.

 However, if your application's configuration file supports more options than you would like to consume via the CLI, then you will need to disable strict mode.
 Also be aware that because these additional options will not be defined in your builder, Yargs will not perform any validation on them.

 <a href="#top" title="Back to top"><img src="https://user-images.githubusercontent.com/441546/67830932-d6ab4680-fa99-11e9-9870-bc6d31db5a1b.png"></a>